 The PADI Advanced Open Water Diver Course also qualifies you to continue your dive education with either PADI Specialty Courses or the PADI Rescue Diver Course

-As a minimum when you start your course you will want your own mask, fins, snorkel, boots, gloves and a knife.
-While you can hire mask and fins these items do have a very personal fit and you will be more comfortable in your own equipment.
+As a minimum when you start your course you are required to have your own mask, and snorkel.
+While we provide wetsuits, fins, boots, gloves and a knife, these items do have a very personal fit and you will be more comfortable in your own equipment.
 For the duration of the course, we provide all of the SCUBA equipment you need, but you can, of course, choose to provide your own.
 Dive Otago has a wide range of scuba equipment for sale and your instructor can help you choose the best gear for your diving needs.

 You will need to provide: